 “Human resources isn’t a thing we do.
 It’s what runs our business.” – Steve Wynn

-Today, an HR team needs to focus on managing individuals and create an environment where every member is their most productive self.
+Today, an HR team needs to focus on managing individuals and creating an environment where every member is their most productive self.
 This is a difficult task for anyone, and although the rise of technology has aided in better time management and decision-making, it has presented new challenges.
 Here are the five biggest hurdles an HR team in any organization needs to overcome.

 Hiring the right talent